bayramcicek/bayramcicek.github.io/_posts/2021-08-19-final-report-gsoc.markdown

 - [tdf#51665][tdf#51665]: (WIP) Support diagonal borders in Writer-Tables
 	- [https://gerrit.libreoffice.org/c/core/+/120262][commit120262]
 	- This bug has 2 step: a) implement diagonal borders, b) draw them.
 	- I'm workink on this bug for ~4 weeks and it is Work in Progress.
 Writer-Tables doesn't have diagonal borders feature.
-I implement RES_BOX_TLBR attribute and added SID_ATTR_BORDER_DIAG_TLBR for now.
+I implemented RES_BOX_TLBR attribute and added SID_ATTR_BORDER_DIAG_TLBR for now.
 After that, we should try to draw them.
 I'm trying to draw diagonal LEFT border first.
 If we can draw that, then it becomes easy to apply all the changes to diagonal RIGHT border.
-	- If we can add diagonal borders feature, we can also implement criss-cross feature.
+	- If we can add diagonal borders feature, we can also implement criss-cross border feature.
 	- In addition to drawing diagonal borders, we should also be able to change their color and style.
 To apply these 3 things (drawing, color, style), we have to change a lot of things in the codebase.
 Therefore I think [tdf#51665][tdf#51665] can be a standalone GSoC project itself :) <br><br>

 - [tdf#84099][tdf#84099] - Calc can't handle very high rows